oljung/portfolio-project-two/README.md

 ### 1.6 Design

 - Color scheme
     - The main colors used are slategray #708090 and darkslategray #2F4F4F as they are easy to look at for a long time, provides good contrast and give color without being to "loud".
 That suits well for a page users may be looking at for a long time.
 When used for background slategray was slightly to dark, so a lighter version #B5BEC5 was used.Slategray and darkslategray are used as highlight colors on the start screen.
-Slategray and darkslategray was also used to inspire the coloring of textboxes where the text is teh lighter version of slategray #B5BEC5 and the background is a darker version of darkslategray #1A2D2D.
+Slategray and darkslategray was also used to inspire the coloring of textboxes where the text is the lighter version of slategray #B5BEC5 and the background is a darker version of darkslategray #1A2D2D.
 This change was made to improve contrast between the colors

 - Typography
     - For the game screen text, as well as any heading and button text, the Press Start 2P font was used to give a retro game feel to the site.
 As reading to dense text with that font can feel uncomfortable, Quicksand font was used for p elements of the start page.
 All text on the game screen is 2P font for the retro styling of the game.